Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - Katerra had the most people laid off at a single time for companies that went under at a staggering 2434 employees.

-- The top four companies in this table are from New York City and San Francisco
+- The top four companies in this table are from New York City and San Francisco.

 #### Most Layoffs per Industry
 ```SQL